avdigi/RIT-Department-Page/README.md

-## Rochester Institue of Technology API Re-creation
+## Rochester Institue of Technology API Re-Creation
 This rendition was created as a part of a project from ISTE-340 in Rochester Institute of Technology.
 This site consumes data from RIT's API server and parses them using javascript in conjuction with bootstrap framework